mncube/swaprinc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of swaprinc is to help compare a regression model with raw variables to a regression model where some of the raw variables have been swapped out for principal components.
+The objective of swaprinc is to streamline the comparison between a regression model using original variables and a model in which some of these variables have been swapped out for principal components.

 ## Installation